 Sleep Aid: NOW Melatonin

 Getting a solid night of sleep on the road isn’t always easy.
-That’s why melatonin, a natural sleep aid, is an essential part of my carry-on only packing list.
+That’s why melatonin, a natural sleep aid, is an essential part of my lightweight travel setup.
 When a challenging sleep situation looms in my future, I’ll pop a 5 mg pill, put in my earplugs, and fade away to dreamland.

 Multivitamin: Naturelo ‘One Daily’

 My diet is all over the place when I travel, so I always pack daily multivitamins to ensure that my immune system stays strong.
 While I prefer eating fresh fruits and vegetables to swallowing capsules, at least I can guarantee that one way or another, I’ll be getting the nutrients I need.

 Whether I’m on a bus, train, or airplane, personal comfort is paramount when I’m in transit for long periods.
 This fact of life is why I’ve put together the most comfortable travel outfit possible from head to toe.